Last revised 4th January, 2025

 Nowadays, it is the most sought after version, with both manual transmission and overdrive on top gear.
 Manual/overdrive was only available from 1966 and not sold in huge numbers, Daimler buyers generally preferring automatic transmission.
 It is therefore quite rare.
 Of course there may be cars that were originally supplied as automatics and later converted to manual but I'm assuming mine is the way it was originally supplied.

-Like most of these cars, which were certainly not designed for long term survival, mine is likely to have experienced repeated spells of restoration during its 56 year life.
-Surprisingly, it has never been out of commission for more than a year or so at a time and has been MOT tested very consistently.
+Like most of these cars, which were certainly not designed for long term survival, mine has experienced repeated spells of restoration during its 56 year life.
+Surprisingly, it doesn't seem to have been out of commission for more than a year or so at a time and has been MOT tested very consistently.
+There are photos of a major engine strip down in 1995.

-It will have had several re-sprays, one of which, in 2013, was a complete, bare metal exercise.
-It seems to have always been gold?
+It has had several re-sprays, one of which, in 2013, was a complete, bare metal exercise.
+As far as I can tell it was originally gold but has also been green, immediately prior to the 2013 re-spray.

 It is very much as it would have left the factory back in 1968.
-Wire wheels and even radial tyres (Dunlop SP41s) were both available as optional extras but there's probably no way to find out if my car had them from new: the current wheels will almost certainly be replacements.
+Wire wheels and even radial tyres (Dunlop SP41s) were both available as optional extras but there's probably no way to find out if my car had them from new.
+The current wheels will be replacements but there are various historical photos, going back at least 30 years showing the car with wire wheels.

-As it happens, when I first decided to mess with classic cars other than Series Land Rovers (back in the mid 1990s), I bought one of these that had been mostly restored by someone else and just needed some re-assembly and cosmetic work, followed by a re-spray.
+As it happens, when I first decided to mess with classic cars other than Series Land Rovers, which would have been around the mid 1990s, I bought one of these that had been mostly restored by someone else and just needed some re-assembly and cosmetic work, followed by a re-spray.

 Unfortunately, I hadn't realised it would almost fill my modern garage and it was virtually impossible to work on in there.
 I loved the car but, to my shame, I eventually sold it in much the same condition as I bought it.